ademclk/hint/public/content/series/imaginary-and-complex-numbers/index.en.md

 # Imaginary and Complex Numbers

 In the previous episode, we talked about computers.
-In this episode, we'll discuss mathematical terms and how they are coded in the Q# language.
+In this episode, we'll explore the mathematical foundations that make quantum computing possible.

 ## What Are Imaginary Numbers?